 However, persons that have pleaded guilty or nolo contendere to, or been found guilty of an offense listed in ACA §17-87-312.
-Criminal background checks in the Nurse Practice Act of the State of Arkansas may not be eligible to receive or hold a license issued by the Arkansas State Board of Nursing.
+Criminal background checks and ACA §17-3-102 Licensing restrictions based on criminal records in the Nurse Practice Act of the State of Arkansas may not be eligible to receive or hold a license issued by the Arkansas State Board of Nursing.